KhoaDinh/khoadinh.github.io/_posts/2015-03-27-what-is-this-about.md

 ### So, what is this blog about?

 Well, this blog is mainly a place for [me]({{ site.BASE_PATH}}/{{ site.about_path }}) to write down my thoughts and what I have learnt throughout my journey as a developer.
 Writing everything down help me to keep track and organize my ideas.
-Comparing to keeping things in a lot of notebooks lying around everywhere, like I used to do, keeping it in an online blog would be much more convenient.
-Also, this way my knowledge could be useful for people who might needs them.
+Compare to keeping things in a lot of notebooks lying around everywhere, like I used to do, keeping them in an online blog would be much more convenient.
+Also, this way my knowledge could be useful for people who might need them.

 ### What can you expect to find here?